mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

 export TF_LOG_PATH=tf.log
 ```

+1. Copy this folder will all it's contents in another folder, say, `sandbox1`

-* Generate RSA key pairs in current repo:
+1. Generate RSA key pairs in current repo:
 ```
 $ ssh-keygen -r rsa
 ```
 Save the keys to this directory with default names `id_rsa` and `id_rsa.pub`.

+1. Modify the following variables in `variables.tf` as per your setup.

-* Obtain an Elastic IP from AWS.
+1. Obtain an Elastic IP (EIP) from AWS.

-* Obtain a domain name for sanbox, example, `qa-sandbox-mosip.net`.
+1. Obtain a domain name for the sandbox, example, `qa-sandbox-mosip.net`.

-* Point the domain name to the elastic IP.
+1. Point the domain name to the EIP.

-* Run terraform:
+1. Run terraform:
 ```
 $ terraform plan
 $ terraform apply
 ```
-* Assign elastic IP (EIP) to console using administration console.
+1. Assign EIP to `console` using administration console.